 1. Slide the gear case into position through the left side of the frame; then secure it to the frame with cap screws and lock nuts.
 Tighten to 38 ft-lb.
 2. Secure the engine output flange to the rear gear case input flange with four cap screws and lock nuts.
 Tighten to 20 ft-lb.
-3. Install the rear drive axles (see Drive Axles in this section).
+3. Install the rear drive axles.